 You can dance if you want to, you can leave your friends behind.

 For a while, music games were involved in something of an arms race.
 Activision released Guitar Hero, so EA partnered with original Guitar Hero developers Harmonix to release Rock Band.
 EA released Rock Band, so Activision released Guitar Hero: World Tour.
 Activision released Guitar Hero: Aerosmith, so Harmonix and EA released The Beatles: Rock Band.
 It was a game of continual one-upmanship, with each developer/publisher trying to outdo the other with more tracks, bigger bands, and as many instruments and as much DLC as possible.
-Before long, the rhythm genre had become a cultural phenomenon worthy of South Park episodes and internet memes.
+Before long, the rhythm genre had become a cultural phenomenon.
 But it wouldn’t last.

 The constant releases and resulting oversaturation of the industry led to the death of that kind of game.
 Activision eventually stopped making Guitar Hero, and Band Hero, and DJ Hero, and Harmonix quietly ceased production on DLC for the critically acclaimed (and commercially successful) Rock Band series in 2013 after producing over 4,000 songs by more than 1,200 different artists, when all was said and done.

 If Rock Band and Guitar Hero were marked by excess, Dance Central Spotlight is notable for its restraint.
 The newest game in Harmonix’s other long-running rhythm franchise ditches the time-traveling story mode of its predecessor and sets its sights solely on the dance routines.
 This reduced focus is evident in the game’s price tag: $10 gets you the core game, plus ten songs to get down with, in the hopes that you’ll like things so much that you’ll want to drop some cash on new tunes via the in-game storefront.
 It’s a leaner game, certainly, but a more focused one, too.